5 Career Areas Worth Considering in Jacksonville, Florida

 1. Health Services

 Health science is one of the biggest games in town.
-One in every six employees in the Jacksonville region (i.e., almost 94,000 people) works in the healthcare and bioscience sectors.2 The city is home to an impressive array of healthcare facilities, including more than 20 hospitals and one of only three Mayo Clinics in the U.S. So there are countless opportunities to make your mark.
+The JAXUSA Partnership says that one in every six employees in the Jacksonville region (i.e., almost 94,000 people) works in the healthcare and bioscience sectors.
+The city is home to an impressive array of healthcare facilities, including more than 20 hospitals and one of only three Mayo Clinics in the U.S. So there are countless opportunities to make your mark.

-In fact, seven of the top 10 fastest-growing jobs in Florida are in the health field.3 And the Jacksonville area, in particular, is seeing significant growth in this sector.
+In fact, seven of the top 10 fastest-growing jobs in Florida are in the health field.
+And the Jacksonville area, in particular, is seeing significant growth in this sector.
 Consider the following occupations, for example.
-These figures indicate the projected growth in employment between 2016 and 2024 for the Workforce Development Area that includes Jacksonville, as well as each occupation's average annual wage in 2016:4
+These figures from the Florida Department of Economic Opportunity indicate the projected growth in employment between 2016 and 2024 for the Workforce Development Area that includes Jacksonville, as well as each occupation's average annual wage in 2016:

 - Physical therapist assistants—36.6 percent / $64,126